fmoor/edgedb-docs/doc/edgeql/overview.rst

 EdgeQL is a strongly typed language.
 Every value in EdgeQL has a type, which is determined statically from the database schema and the expression that defines that value.
-Refer to :ref:`ref_datamodel_overview` for details about the type system.
+Refer to :ref:`Data Model <ref_datamodel_overview>` for details about the type system.

 .. _ref_eql_fundamentals_set: